Growth of the Old Swiss Confederacy: Economy

-The population of the cantons numbered about 600,000 in the 15th century and grew to about 800,000 by the 16th century.
-The grain production sufficed only in some of the lower regions; most areas were dependent on imports of oats, barley, or wheat.
-In the Alps, where the yield of grains had always been particularly low due to the climatic conditions, a transition from farming to the production of cheese and butter from cow milk occurred.
+The population of the cantons numbered about 600,000 in the 15th century, growing to 800,000 by the 16th century.
+Only a few of the lower regions were self-sufficient in grant production; most were dependent on imports of oats, barley, or wheat.
+In the Alps, where the yield of grains had always been low due to the climate, there was a transition from farming to the production of cheese and butter from cow milk.
 As the roads got better and safer, a lively trade with the cities developed.

-The cities were the marketplaces and important trading centers, being located on the major roads through the Alps.
+The cities were marketplaces and important trading centers, being located on the major roads through the Alps.
 Textile manufacture, where St. Gallen was the leading center, developed.
 Cheese (esp.
-Emmentaler and Gruyère) also was a major export item.
-The exports of the Swiss cities went far, into the Levant or to Poland.
+Emmentaler and Gruyère) was a major export item.
+The exports of the Swiss cities went far, into the Levant and Poland.

-In the late 15th century, the mercenary services became also an important economic factor.
+In the late 15th century, mercenary services also became an important economic factor.
 The Reisläuferei, as the mercenary service was called, attracted many young adventurous Swiss who saw in it a way to escape the relative poverty of their homes.
-Not only the mercenaries themselves were paid, but also their home cantons, and the Reisläuferei, while being heavily criticized already at that time as a heavy drain on the human resources of the confederation, became popular in particular among the young peasants from the rural cantons.
+Not only were the mercenaries paid directly, but their home cantons, and the Reisläuferei, were also paid for such services.
+While the practice was criticized already at that time as a drain on the human resources of the confederation, it became popular among young peasants from rural cantons.